cunybpl/nycet_pnp/src/content/guides/systems/condenser-water-loop.md

 </a>

 ### Condenser Water Pump and Motor
-A CW pump and motor circulates condenser water from the condenser section of the chiller to the cooling tower.
-A CW loop pump and motor can be constant speed or equipped with variable frequency drives (VFDs), although Taylor (2012) provides scenarios that limit the cost effectiveness of VFDs on condenser loop pumps.
+A condenser water pump and motor circulates condenser water from the condenser section of the chiller to the cooling tower.
+A condenser water loop pump and motor can be constant speed or equipped with variable frequency drives (VFDs).

+{{< admonition type="tip">}}
+Taylor (2012) provides scenarios that limit the cost effectiveness of VFDs on condenser loop pumps.
+{{< /admonition>}}

+#### Constant-speed, Constant-volume Pump

+A constant-speed condenser water pump provides a fixed flow to the cooling tower and chiller, independent of cooling tower heat rejection capacity or building cooling load.
+<a class="continue" href="/documents/components/constant-speed-constant-volume-pump-and-motor"><span>Continue Reading</span><i class="fa fa-arrow-right"></i></a>

+#### Variable-speed, Variable-volume Pump

-A constant-speed CW pump provides a fixed flow to the cooling tower and chiller, independent of cooling tower heat rejection capacity or building cooling load.
-A variable-speed CW pump and motor modulates the flow to the cooling tower and chiller based on the heat rejection capacity of the cooling tower and the minimum flow rate required through the condenser section of the chiller.
+A variable-speed condenser water pump and motor modulates the flow to the cooling tower and chiller based on the heat rejection capacity of the cooling tower and the minimum flow rate required through the condenser section of the chiller.
+<a class="continue" href="/documents/components/variable-speed-variable-volume-pump-and-motor"><span>Continue Reading</span><i class="fa fa-arrow-right"></i></a>

 ### Evaporative Cooling Tower

 An evaporative cooling tower rejects heat from the condenser section of the chiller, using forced airflow and the latent heat of evaporation to provide the cooling effect on the condenser water.
 A cooling tower may have one or more sections (called cells) and each cell typically has one fan and motor.
 The cooling tower fan and motor may operate at a constant- or variable-speed.

+#### Constant-speed, Constant-volume Cooling Tower Fan

 The overall cooling capacity of the condenser water loop in a cooling tower with multiple cells and constant speed fans and motors is controlled by staging (turning on) the cells.
+<a class="continue" href="/documents/components/constant-speed-constant-volume-fan-and-motor"><span>Continue Reading</span><i class="fa fa-arrow-right"></i></a>

+#### Variable-speed, Variable-volume Cooling Tower Fan

 Cooling towers with variable speed fans and motors generally operate the fans at the lowest speed possible and stage fans based on the overall CW heat rejection needed to satisfy the specific sequence of operation of the chilled water plant.
+<a class="continue" href="/documents/components/variable-speed-variable-volume-fan-and-motor"><span>Continue Reading</span><i class="fa fa-arrow-right"></i></a>

 <a href="/images/systems/condenser-water-loop/2024_0509_CW system_figure 2 updated.jpg">
 <figure class="figure">